cc-foet/Code-Satra/Aditya Vardhan Singh/README.md

     - Min and max finding
 - ❓ Question
   - Given two sorted arrays arr1 and arr2 of size N and M respectively and an element K. The task is to find the element that would be at the kth position of the final sorted array.
 Input arr1[] = {2, 3, 6, 7, 9}, arr2[] = {1, 4, 8, 10}, k = 5.
 Output: 6.

+### Day 6️⃣
+- 💡 Concept:
+  - Linked List:
+    - Structure
+    - Advantages
+    - Types
+      - Single
+      - Double
+      - Circular
+- ❓ Question
+  - Given a sorted linked list, write a function that removes all duplicates such that each element only appears once.
+Input: LinkedList = 1 -> 2 -> 2 -> 4 -> 4 -> 4 -> 5.
+Output: 1 -> 2 -> 4 -> 5.